salesforcecli/plugin-template-sf/README.md

-**NOTE: This template for sf plugins is not yet offical.
+**NOTE: This template for sf plugins is not yet official.
 Please consult with the Platform CLI team before using this template.**

 # plugin-template-sf